EU, Beijing heading for collision over China's COVID crisis | Health

 Spain's government said it would require all air passengers coming from China to have negative tests or proof of vaccination.

-The United States announced new COVID-19 testing requirements Wednesday for all travelers from China, joining some Asian nations that had imposed restrictions because of a surge of infections.
+The United States announced new testing requirements on Wednesday for all travellers from China, joining some Asian nations that had imposed restrictions because of a surge of infections.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)